On this page, we are going to teach you all the things you ever wanted to know about the basic proverb “Avec des si on mettrait Paris en bouteille”.

 Because with “Ifs” we could do anything, even putting Paris in a bottle, but it’s only with actions that we can make the world.

-Let’s imagine you are talking with someone who uses often “If” sentences to make unfounded assumptions.
+Let’s imagine you are talking with someone who often uses “If” sentences to make unfounded assumptions.

 In this case, you can use “Avec des si on mettrait Paris en bouteille.” to remind this person that only action matter.